joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

 ### Side note: Doubles vs. Floats
 I didn't really go over floats in last week's review, but a nice reference is [this](http://www.learncpp.com/cpp-tutorial/25-floating-point-numbers/) if you would like know about the differences between the two.
+I'm pretty sure the book has some information as well.

 ### Chapter 3
 #### cin